vishvAsa/jyotiSham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/08_INDIAN_ERAS.md

 (a) The Sakas starting from Central Asia attacked the Parthian empire in 129: B.C., and overcame Parthian resistance by 123 B.C. : It is very probable that they started an era to commemorate their accession to power in Bactria from 123 B.C.
 They used Macedonian months and Graeco-Chaldean methods of calendaric. calculations as prevalent in the Seleucid and Parthian dominions, Probably the era was some times named after Azes, who was probably their leader.
 But this Azes is not to be confounded with later Azes I or Azes II, who reigned in Taxila between 40 B.C. and 20 B.C.
 Within the first 200 years of its starting, the era was alternatively called the Azes era,

 (b) This śaka era ( known to archaeologists as the old Śaka era ) was used by the śaka emperors and śaka satraps in their Indian territories, but the time reckoning began to be gradually influenced by Indian customs.
 They began to use Indian months alter natively with Macedonian months and Parnimānta months in place of Amanta months.
-During the first 200 years, the hundreds were sometimes omitted, in the use of the era. : (c) The so-called Kaniska era is nothing but the old śaka era with 200 omitted.
+During the first 200 years, the hundreds were sometimes omitted, in the use of the era. : (c) The so-called Kaniṣka era is nothing but the old śaka era with 200 omitted.

 (d) The Śaka era was used by the house of Castana of Ujjain with 200 omitted, but gradually they forgot the origin of the era and continued their own reckoning without further omission of hundreds upto the end of the śaka satrapal rule over Ujjaini about 395 A.D.
 As the early Indian astronomers were mostly of foreign origin (viz.
 Sakadvipi Brahmana) the astronomical reckonings necessary for compiling the calendar were carried out using the śaka era and Graeco-Chaldean astronomy.
 The blending of Graeco-Chaldean astronomy as known about the early years of the Christian era with older Indian calendarical features formed the basis of Siddhānta Jyotiṣa.
 The Sakadvipi Brahmins also brought to India horoscopic astrology using the śaka era exclusively in horoscopes, a custom which has persisted to this day.
 These facts explain the pre-eminence of the śaka era.